MatthewGerber/rlai/docs/jupyterlab_guide.md

 placed on each notebook, so don't expect the Binder interface to support heavy workloads.

 ## Local Installation
-In addition to installing the core `rlai` package, you will need to further install the `jupyter` extra.
+In addition to installing the core RLAI package, you will need to further install the `jupyter` extra.
 This can be done with pip via `pip install rlai[jupyter]`.
 Following installation, there are a few additional steps required to get the notebook up and running.